From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Introduction

 Training objectives for both the continuous-time and discrete-time processes are typically based on minimization of a bound on the divergence between the distributions over trajectories induced by the generative process and by the target distribution together with the noising process.
 These objectives may rely on differentiable simulation of the generative process \citep{li2020scalable,kidger2021efficient,zhang2021path} or on off-policy reinforcement learning (RL), which optimizes objectives depending on trajectories obtained through exploration \citep{nusken2021solving,malkin2023gflownets}.
 Objectives may further be classified as global (involving the entire trajectory) or local (involving a single transition).
 Common objectives and the relationships among them are summarized in \Cref{fig:figure1a}.

 Any SDE determines a discrete-time policy when using a time discretization, such as the Euler-Maruyama integration scheme; conversely, in the limit of infinitesimal time steps, the discrete-time policy obtained in this way approaches the continuous-time process \citep{kloeden1992stochastic}.
 The question we study in this paper is how the training objectives for continuous-time and discrete-time processes are related in the limit of infinitesimal time steps.
-We formally connect RL methods to stochastic control and dynamic measure transport with the following theoretical contributions: \begin{enumerate}[left=0pt,label=(\arabic*),series=cont] \item We show that global objectives in discrete time converge to objectives that minimize divergences between path space measures induced by the forward and reverse processes in continuous time (\Cref{prop:tb_asymptotics}). \item We show that {local constraints enforced by GFlowNet training objectives asymptotically approach partial differential equations} that govern the time evolution of the marginal densities of the SDE under the generative and noising processes (\Cref{prop:db_implies_compatibility}). \end{enumerate} These results motivate the hypothesis that an appropriate choice of time discretization during training can allow for greatly improved sample efficiency.
+We formally connect RL methods to stochastic control and dynamic measure transport with the following theoretical contributions: \begin{enumerate}[left=0pt,label=(\arabic*),series=cont,nosep,itemsep=2pt] \item We show that global objectives in discrete time converge to objectives that minimize divergences between path space measures induced by the forward and reverse processes in continuous time (\Cref{prop:tb_asymptotics}). \item We show that {local constraints enforced by GFlowNet training objectives asymptotically approach partial differential equations} that govern the time evolution of the marginal densities of the SDE under the generative and noising processes (\Cref{prop:db_implies_compatibility}). \end{enumerate} These results motivate the hypothesis that an appropriate choice of time discretization during training can allow for greatly improved sample efficiency over the standard practice of training diffusion samplers in a fine, uniform time discretization.
 Training with shorter trajectories obtained by coarse time discretizations would further allow the use of time-local objectives without the computationally expensive bootstrapping techniques that are necessary when training with long trajectories.
 Confirming this hypothesis, we make the following empirical contribution: \begin{enumerate}[cont] \item In experiments on standard sampling benchmarks, we show that {training with \emph{nonuniform} time discretizations much coarser than those used for inference achieves similar performance to state-of-the-art methods}, at a fraction of the computational cost (\Cref{fig:timing_main}). \end{enumerate}